-The new Code was issued in April 2017 and the revised REIT Guidelines were issued in March 2018, following which, in April 2018, Bursa Securities announced amendments to the Listing Requirements intended to streamline the regulatory roles of the SC and Bursa Securities and introducing new measures, including additional corporate governance requirements for real estate investment trusts listed on Bursa Securities with varying implementation dates over the course of the next two to three years.
+The Code was issued in April 2017 and the revised REIT Guidelines were issued in March 2018, following which, in April 2018, Bursa Securities announced amendments to the Listing Requirements intended to streamline the regulatory roles of the SC and Bursa Securities and introducing new measures, including additional corporate governance requirements for real estate investment trusts listed on Bursa Securities.

-The Board's progress in implementing these new requirements during the financial year ended 30 June 2018 is detailed in this statement, together with its targeted timeframes for measures expected to be implemented in the near future, where applicable.
+The Board's progress in implementing these requirements during the financial year ended 30 June 2020 is detailed in this statement, together with its targeted timeframes for measures expected to be implemented in the near future, where applicable.

 PRINCIPLE A: BOARD LEADERSHIP AND EFFECTIVENESS